ryushi32/fortigate_stats/README.md

 - Per-interface bandwidth usage sensors for connected interfaces
 - Performance SLA/Link Health status (if enabled on the firewall)

-Tested and working with FortiOS 6.2.11 on a Fortigate 100D.
+Tested and working with FortiOS 7.4.11 on a Fortigate 91G

-With thanks to [weltmeyer](https://github.com/weltmeyer) and [wxt9861](https://github.com/wxt9861) for doing most of the heavy lifting!

-This is my first full Python hobbyist/testbed project and it's a work-in-progress...
-I'm sure there are many optimisations and improvements that could be made, feel free to comment.